secdevlowe/Resume/attaché.md

 High School Diploma

-Graduated with 4.0 GPA on High Honnor Roll.
+Graduated with 4.0 GPA on High Honor Roll.
 Lettered every year for my academic grades.
 Volunteered as a Teacher's Aide from November 2009 to April 2010 in place of having a free block.
 Raised money for breast cancer research as my senior project.

 ---